 Manus Island is the largest Island in the Admiralty Island Group located in the Bismarck Sea.
 To the east is Los Negros Island.

-and bullets still lodged into the trees around the battlefield areas.
+In the years after the Pacific War, harvesting timber in the vicinity was dangerous because of shrapnel and bullets still lodged into the trees around the battlefield areas.